redislabs-training/ru204/admin-training/lab-setup/using-the-lab/README.md

 3. Add a database
 4. Explore DNS
 5. Use Redis Insight
-6. Stop a node and explore failover
+6. Explore node failover
-7. Enable database replication and clustering
+7. Enable replication and clustering
 8. Explore failover with replication and clustering
 9. Stop another node and lose quorum
-10. Restore nodes and cluster.
+10. Restore the nodes and cluster.

 ## Use the Lab Environment